pstktech/leetcode-68-typescript/README.md

  Leetcode problem solving, task 48 - Solution by @pstktech

 Approach taken to solve the problem - TypeScript
+The approach to solving this problem involves iterating through the list of words and building lines of text while considering the maxWidth constraint.
+We use the variable str to build a line of text and the variable x to keep track of the starting index of words for the current line.

+Initialize an empty array res to store the justified lines of text.

+Initialize variables str and i to an empty string and 0, respectively.
+The variable n is used to store the number of words, and x is used to keep track of the starting index of words for the current line.

+Iterate through the words:
+If adding the next word to the current line str does not exceed the maxWidth, add the word and a space to str, and increment i.

+If adding the next word would exceed the maxWidth, adjust the line str by evenly distributing the extra spaces between words.
+Add the justified line str to the res array.
+Reset str and set x to i, and continue the iteration.

+After the iteration, if str is not empty, it means there are words left for the last line.
+Add extra spaces to make the line have exactly maxWidth characters, and then add it to the res array.

+___________________________
 Problem 68 description:

 "Given an array of strings words and a width maxWidth, format the text such that each line has exactly maxWidth characters and is fully (left and right) justified.